bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

             -PuserPFTConversionTable=<filePath>
                 Specifies the path to a user defined PFT conversion table.
 If not given the default LCCCI conversion table will be used.
 For a description of the file format see further down.
+            -PoutputAccuracy=<boolean>
+                Specifies the computation of the accuracy shall be performed and the result added to the output.
+This parameter can be omitted.
+The default is true.
             -PtargetDir=<dirPath>
                 Specifies the directory where the target will be written.
 It is written as NetCDF-4 file.
                 If already a file with the same name/path exists, it will be overwritten.